uselagoon/lagoon-cli/docs/commands/lagoon_list_organization-admins.md

-## lagoon add organization-administrator
+## lagoon list organization-admins

-Add an administrator to an Organization

-### Synopsis

-Add an administrator to an Organization.
-If the role flag is not provided users will be added as viewers
+List admins in an organization

 ```
-lagoon add organization-administrator [flags]
+lagoon list organization-admins [flags]
 ```

 ### Options

 ```
-  -E, --email string               Email address of the user
-  -h, --help                       help for organization-administrator
+  -h, --help                       help for organization-admins
-  -O, --organization-name string   Name of the organization
+  -O, --organization-name string   Name of the organization to list associated users for
-  -R, --role string                Role in the organization [owner, viewer]
 ```

 ### Options inherited from parent commands